-Justice Department Sexual Assault Pattern, Which Included Rape, Detailed In New Documents
+Justice Department Sexual Harassment Pattern & Rape Allegation Detailed In New Documents

-A pattern of sexual harassment at the U.S. Department of Justice (DOJ) was reportedly confirmed Tuesday, according to BuzzFeed News, when it obtained documents that detailed that a senior official at the department had sexually harassed multiple colleagues.
+A pattern of sexual harassment at the U.S. Department of Justice (DOJ) was reportedly confirmed Tuesday, according to BuzzFeed News, when it obtained documents detailing that a senior official at the department had sexually harassed multiple colleagues.

-According to BuzzFeed News, its previous reporting in December 2018 revealed that the senior department official was Edison Aponte, who worked in various roles at the Department of Justice from 1994 until the allegations leveled against him reportedly forced his retirement last year.
+According to BuzzFeed News, its previous reporting in December 2018 revealed that the senior department official was Edison Aponte.
+He worked in various roles at the Department of Justice from 1994 until the allegations leveled against him reportedly forced his retirement last year.

 The documents obtained present a pattern of sexual harassment at the department, BuzzFeed News reported, including information that the official – who is not identified in the documents – was not a credible witness and provided “conflicting testimony” to investigators.
-The documents published Tuesday also reveal detailed accounts from two women of alleged escalating harassment by Aponte.
+The documents published Tuesday also reveal detailed accounts from two women who describe alleged escalating harassment by Aponte.

-One woman in the documents claimed that the official, Aponte per BuzzFeed, began his harassment by making unwanted sexual comments and by rubbing her shoulders in the office.
+One woman in the documents claimed that the official — Aponte, per BuzzFeed — began his harassment by making unwanted sexual comments and by rubbing her shoulders in the office.
 The documents say the woman added a mirror to her office in order to see if he was coming up behind her.
 The woman alleges that the official raped her, BuzzFeed News said, though Aponte reportedly denied those allegations and claimed that he and the woman had consensual sex.

 The woman, identified in the BuzzFeed News report as “S.C.,” said that she felt mistreated by DOJ officials after she reported that she was being harassed by him in 2012.
 She added that she was unsatisfied with their response to the situation.